mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

-(reader should understand that quantizing the simulation at the start of each frame creates error, and this error results in objects going into slight penetration with the ground and other objects while they are in stacks, this causes jitter and destabilizes stacks, and breaks the regular PhysX at rest calculation, we have to write our own replacement that works with the limits of our quantization, reader should understand how this works with a ring buffer, and is focused on actual motion, so it ignores small imperceptible jitter in position/rotation, and only case if the objcet is moving sigificantly over time across a number of frames. physcis at rest heisenberg principle).
+(reader should understand that we have to write our own replacement that works with the limits of our quantization, reader should understand how this works with a ring buffer, and is focused on actual motion, so it ignores small imperceptible jitter in position/rotation, and only case if the objcet is moving sigificantly over time across a number of frames. physcis at rest heisenberg principle).

-Stacks, slight penetration.
-Errors due to linear quantization, but especially due to quantization of angle.

-No guarantee that a smallest 3 representation is able to exactly represent for example a cube at every angle around the y axis, while still being perfectly flat, eg. one edge or vertex slightly penetrating.

-(good opportunity for a diagram here, show cube resting on another cube, and then slight penetration, with arrow for being pushed out)

-Breaks the built in at rest.

-video: slight jitter

-(also, interesting phenomenon, at certain orientations, cubes would slide along the ground...
-I think it worked like this, ... diagram showing what I think was happening. crazy...)

-Problem, because we need stable stacks.
-Can't have jitter like this.
-Objects must come to rest and stick to be stable.

-(possible video showing sloppy at rest causig sliding of objects vs. sticking in stacks when they fall?)

 Solution: disable built in at rest calculation, implement custom at rest calculation.